mlveggo/balena-cli/LMB_Notes_to_self.md

   so it can be discovered by deploy.
 * [X] `balena build -A armv7hf -d raspberry-pi -e`: tag the image with the architecture so it can be discovered by deploy.
+* [ ] `balena build -A amd64`: use the provided architecture to build a single image; reject device-specific template files or project resolutions; tag the image with the architecture so it can be discovered by deploy.
+* [ ] `balena build -A amd64 -e`: use the provided architecture to build a single image with QEMU; reject device-specific template files or project resolutions; tag the image with the architecture so it can be discovered by deploy.
 * [ ] `balena build -f multiarch/amd64-and-armv7hf`: Error: "Local builds are
   currently limited to one image at a time.
 Provide a single architecture (-A) and repeat for each desired image."; in the future we could automatically queue up multiple builds in series (not MVP).
-* [ ] `balena build -A amd64`: use the provided architecture to build a single image; reject device-specific template files or project resolutions; tag the image with the architecture so it can be discovered by deploy.
-* [ ] `balena build -A amd64 -e`. use the provided architecture to build a single image with QEMU; reject device-specific template files or project resolutions; tag the image with the architecture so it can be discovered by deploy.
 * [ ] `balena build -A amd64 -A armv7hf`: Error: "Local builds are currently
   limited to one image at a time.
 Provide a single architecture (-A) and repeat for each desired image."; in the future we could automatically queue up